abhinavrajgupta/AiGantryWirebonds/README.md

 ## Getting Started

 ### Prerequisites
 Please note that setting up a new Conda environment is required to run these scripts.
-The Conda environment configuration is provided in the environment.yml file.
-Additionally, please ensure you have an Ubuntu Linux system to run this program; otherwise, you might encounter numerous PackageNotFound errors.
+The Conda environment configuration is provided in the 'environment.yml' file.
+Additionally, please ensure you have an 'Ubuntu Linux System' to run this program; otherwise, you might encounter numerous PackageNotFound errors.

 ### Installation
 #### Clone the repository and set up the environment: